archlinux/archinstall/README.md

     # wget https://raw.githubusercontent.com/Torxed/archinstall/master/archinstall.py
     # python3 archinstall.py --default

-> **CAUTION**: If no parameters are given, **it will devour the first disk in your system** (Usually `/dev/sda`, `/dev/nvme0n1` etc).
+> **CAUTION**: If no **other** parameters are given, **it will devour the first disk in your system** (Usually `/dev/sda`, `/dev/nvme0n1` etc).

 This will install a basic Arch Linux, without interaction, on the first drive it finds.
-Use `--drive=/dev/sdb` etc to change the desired destination.
+Use `--drive=/dev/sdb` etc to change the desired destination, or skip `--default` if you want to get options for your installation.

-> NOTE: This assumes Python is installed on your ISO, follow [ArchISO](https://wiki.archlinux.org/index.php/archiso)'s guide on how to create your own ISO.
+> NOTE: This assumes Python is installed on your ISO, follow [ArchISO](https://wiki.archlinux.org/index.php/archiso)'s guide on how to create your own ISO or use a pre-built [guided ISO](https://hvornum.se/archiso/).
 Below is examples and a cheat sheet to set up and auto-run this on a ISO.

 # Autorun on Arch Live CD (Unattended install)